Studio J Instructors

 1Peter 4:10 (NIV) states, “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms.”
 Meredith is humbled by God’s call on her life to share His love through dance, all for His glory and the furtherance of His Kingdom.
 She gratefully acknowledges her wonderful family for their love and support.

-Hilary Rose McAlister was born and raised in Oklahoma City where she fell in love with dance and knew from an early age she was created to move.
-She began teaching and choreographing at the young age of 14 under the guidance of Cece Farha who was able to pinpoint Hilary's gifting early on.
-She attended the University of central Oklahoma as a dance major on scholarship and continued her training at a summer intensive at Broadway Dance Center and Steps on Broadway.
+was born and raised in Oklahoma City where she fell in love with dance and knew from an early age she was created to move.
+She began teaching and choreographing at the young age of 14 under the guidance of CeCe Farha who was able to pin point Hilary’s gifting early on.
+She attended the University of Central Oklahoma as a dance major on scholarship and continued her training at a summer intensive at Broadway Dance Center and Steps on Broadway and was recently certified to teach Progressing Ballet Technique.

 Alex Mae LaGuardia began studying dance at 171 Cedars Arts in Corning, NY, at three years old.
 She joined Studio J School of Dance in 2002 and was a member of the Studio J Company from 2004 to 2015.
 Her training has also provided the opportunity to attend dance intensives at Millennium Dance Complex, LA, University of Central Oklahoma, and The Edge Performing Arts Center, LA, as well as numerous master classes throughout the region.